To request changes to these standards, file an RFC.

 Create a new DocuShare upload.
 At this stage, the Project librarian will review the change record’s content (for project documents).
 If changes are needed, repeat the previous step and this one.

-Once the Project librarian or DM documentalist has uploaded the document and made it the new preferred version, create a semantic version tag at the same commit as the DocuShare tag:
+Once the Project librarian or DM documentalist has uploaded the document and made it the new preferred version, create a semantic version tag matching the version assigned in step 1 above, at the same commit as the DocuShare tag:

 git tag -a v<major>.<minor> git push --tags